Industrial Internet of Things, IIoT

 At the first stage of IIoT implementation sensors, actuators, controllers and man-machine interfaces are being installed on industrial equipment.
 As a result, it is possible to collect information that allows management to receive accurate data on the state of production.
 Processed data is provided to all departments of the enterprise.
 It helps to establish interaction between employees of different departments and make informed decisions.

-When processing a huge array of unstructured data that come from sensors, filtering and adequate interpretation becomes a priority task.
-Therefore, the importance of obtaining information in the form of a user understandable.
-For this purpose, advanced analytical platforms are used to collect, store and analyze data on technological processes and events occurring in real time.
+When processing a huge array of unstructured data that come from sensors, filtering, and adequate interpretation becomes a priority task.
+Therefore, the importance of obtaining information in the form of a user is understandable.
+For this purpose, advanced analytical platforms are used to collect, store and analyze data on technological processes and events occurring in real-time.

-The Industrial Internet of Things allows you to create production that is cost effective, flexible and more efficient.
-Wireless devices that support IP protocol, including smartphones, tablets and sensors, are already actively used in the production.
+The Industrial Internet of Things allows you to create a production that is cost-effective, flexible, and more efficient.
+Wireless devices that support IP protocol, including smartphones, tablets, and sensors, are already actively used in production.
 Available wire networks of sensors in the coming years will be expanded and supplemented by wireless networks, which will significantly expand the areas of application of monitoring and control systems at enterprises.
 The next stage of production processes optimization will be characterized by increasingly dense convergence of the best information and operating technologies.